Amit-Baviskar/PWC_Call_Centre_trends-dashboard/README.md

 > ## **1.
 Introduction:**
-This report presents the findings from a data analysis project using a Power BI dashboard to monitor and improve the performance of a call center.
+This report presents the findings from a data analysis project using a Power BI dashboard to monitor and improve a call center's performance.
 The analysis is based on a dataset provided by PwC, and the goal was to visualize key performance indicators (KPIs) such as call resolution rates, customer satisfaction, and agent performance.
 The dashboard offers stakeholders insights into call center efficiency and highlights areas for improvement.

 > ## **2.Problem Statement:**
-The objective of this project was to create an interactive Power BI dashboard for the call center manager, providing relevant KPIs and metrics from the dataset.
-The dashboard was designed to identify operational bottlenecks, monitor agent performance, and track customer satisfaction levels.
+This project aimed to create an interactive Power BI dashboard for the call center manager, providing relevant KPIs and metrics from the dataset.
+The dashboard was designed to identify operational bottlenecks, monitor agent performance, and track customer satisfaction.
 Key performance indicators include:

 - Overall call resolution rate
 - Number of calls answered versus abandoned